 David Fursdon is a qualified rural chartered surveyor with a background in private practice and consultancy for both large and small farms and Estates.
 Currently Chair of Beeswax Dyson Farming Ltd and on the Trustee Board of the National Trust he is interested in the interaction between commercial farming and the environment, something he has looked at with the Green Alliance.
 His own commercial experience comes from running his own diversified family business in Devon and as a Crown Estate Commissioner.
 He has championed new entrants in agriculture, chairing the Government sponsored 'Future of Farming' Review.
 He was an English Heritage Commissioner and was President of the CLA.
 He chaired the SW Rural Productivity Commission; The SW Rural and Farming Network and served on the Affordable Rural Housing Commission and Rural Housing Policy Group.

-Founder, The Environment Bank and Esmee Fairbairn Foundation Trustee
+Founder, The Environment Bank & Esmee Fairbairn Foundation Trustee

 David is Chairman and founding owner of The Environment Bank Ltd which brokers funding from developments to create new, and enhance existing, wildlife habitats.
 He established one of the first environmental consultancies in the UK, which he subsequently merged with a plc.
 He has a strong professional and personal interest in biodiversity conservation and has worked in the planning and development control sector for over 25 years, advising corporates and developers on the environmental impacts of their projects.
 David was a founding member of Natural England, the governments’ statutory advisers on the natural heritage, its Deputy Chair 2011 - 2016, and a member of the Board of the UK government’s Joint Nature Conservation Committee.
 He was a member of the government’s Ecosystem Markets Taskforce and is currently Chair of the Northern Upland Nature Partnership.
 David is Chairman of Plantlife that promotes the conservation of plants and is a Board Trustee of the Esmee Fairbairn Foundation.
 He is passionate about nature conservation and enjoys bird watching and wildlife photography.
 David was awarded a CBE in the 2015 Queens Birthday Honours for services to nature conservation and the economy.

-Director of the Centre for the Understanding of Sustainable Prosperity.
+Director, Centre for the Understanding of Sustainable Prosperity, University of Surrey